 - in the core of the village the narrow streets have little, often no, pavement and therefore cars and people share the thoroughfare

 - the 'gridiron' pattern of streets with buildings on the corners require drivers to drive very slowly due to lack of forward visibilities, it is felt that this 'passive' traffic calming can have positive effects.

 - There are several small and self employed businesses within the village.
 The proximity of Dumfries means that many people also commute from the village for work.
 Due to its attractive location Glencaple is also a desirable location for retirement.

 - There is a lack of affordable housing, particularly for first-time buyers.
-The Local Development Plan recognizes this (Policy LN45 & LN46) as does the Village Design Statement and the provision of affordable houses is to be encouraged
+Development of GCP.H1 will help to address this.

-- infrastructure provision key factors which may from time
+- infrastructure provision key factors which may from time to

-to time impact on the life and
+time impact on the life and

-character of the village include
+character of the village include the

-the capacity of the school (as more
+capacity of the school (as more

 housing is built and occupied) and

 the availability of public utilities

 (particularly water and sewerage).

-Emergency access to and from Wellington Street and to any new housing is considered important.
-Any further development that would increase parking demand in Wellington Street should be resisted.
+Emergency access to and from

+Wellington Street and to any new

+housing is considered important.

+Any further development that

+would increase parking demand in

+Wellington Street should be

+resisted.